-Biological skin cream yields a more even or refined skin tone when applied to Melasma (the mask of pregnancy) and other undesired skin pigmentations.
+Biological skin rejuvenation cream yields a more even skin tone when applied for Melasma Treatment (the mask of pregnancy), age spots and other undesired hyperpigmentation.

-Is your natural beauty hidden behind a mask of dark, irregular patches on the upper cheek, the nose, lips, upperlip, and/or your forehead?
-Would you prefer lighter/brighter skin.
+We know that if your natural beauty is hidden behind a mask of dark, irregular patches on the upper cheek, the nose, lips, upperlip, and/or your forehead you would you prefer lighter/brighter skin.
 And we have a resource that we have used to create a solution for uneven skin tone, melasma, hyperpigmantation and age spots.
 It also tones up beauty, rejuvenates the skin and dims wrinkles.

 While melasma literally means dark skin, and it is best known as the “mask of pregnancy”, you don´t have to be pregnant (or even a woman!) to develop melasma.
 And if you think you´re silently suffering alone, think again.
 An estimated six million women throughout the U.S. are currently affected by this distressing, albeit cosmetic concern.